 What is Micro Investing?

-We at QuietGrowth opine that micro-investing can be a good temporary option for first-time investors who are starting to understand the world of investing.
-It is also a good temporary option for those who are having a difficulty in inculcating the habit of saving, and investing those savings.
-Assuming that the round-up amount per bank transaction is $0.50, you can save about $100 only every month through micro investment, if you do 200 bank transactions in a month.
-This is a good amount to invest every month, however it might not be life-changing for you.
+Assuming that the round-up amount per bank transaction is $0.50, you can save about $50 only every month through micro investment, if you do 100 bank transactions in a month.
+Though consistent saving is a step in the right direction, an amount of such a size might not be life-changing for you.
 We opine that every Australian should save and invest much more than that amount every month.

 We encourage you to act beyond Micro Investing